nitinkc/nitinkc.github.io/_posts/Java/threads/2023-10-10-asynchronous-programming.md

         })
         .join();
 ```

+### completedFuture()
+**Purpose**: This method creates a CompletableFuture that is already completed with the specified value.

+**Usage**: It is used when you have a result that is already available and want to wrap it in a CompletableFuture without additional asynchronous computation.

+**Behavior**: The resulting CompletableFuture is instantly completed with the given value, meaning that any operations on this CompletableFuture will execute immediately (or as soon as possible).

 # Streams API vs Async API

 | Functional Interface | Method         | Streams API | Async API     |